tableau/connector-plugin-sdk/docs/dialect.md

    You should also be able to use the following string substitution tokens along with the predicate:
       - __%n - table name__
      - __%f - formatted column list__
-    This function is avialable when the `CAP_CREATE_TEMP_TABLES` capability is set to yes.
+    This function is available when the `CAP_CREATE_TEMP_TABLES` capability is set to yes.

   ```xml
     <format-create-table>